 2 The well informed and conscientiously careful physician will never be in a position to require an antidote in his practice if he will begin, as he should, to give the selected medicine in the smallest possible dose.

-[The homeopath won’t find himself scrambling around in crisis looking for antidotes if he would only start the case with the smallest appropriate dose.]
+[The homeopath won’t find himself scrambling around in crisis looking for antidotes if he would only start the case with the smallest, lowest appropriate dose.]

 Like minute doses of a better chosen remedy will re-establish order throughout.

-[If the homeopath has made the patient worse by his selected remedy, he has to do something about it, he can’t just let this downward turn go on unabated.
-He has to give an appropriate remedy to turn the case around or give an antidote.]
+[If the homeopath has made the patient worse in an urgent case by his selected remedy, he has to do something about it, he can’t just let this downward turn go on unabated.
+He has to give an appropriate remedy to stop the decline.]

 Elaine Lewis, D.Hom., C.Hom.